 The Constitution vests the governor with all the executive powers of the State Government.
-The governor appoints the CM, whoever enjoys the majority support in the Vidhan Sabha.
+He/she appoints the CM, whoever enjoys the majority support in the Vidhan Sabha.
 The governor also appoints the council of ministers and assigns them portfolios based on the advice of the CM.

 The Council of Ministers remain in power as per the “pleasure” of the governor.
 However, in reality, as long as the majority of the Vidhan Sabha supports the council of ministers, they cannot be dismissed.

 The governor by virtue of his/her office is the Chancellor of most of the Universities in the State.
-The dignity and impartiality of the Chancellor office puts the Governor in the position of protecting the autonomy of Universities and saving them from undue political interference.
-Governor has the power to direct inspection towards any component of the Universities and its affiliated colleges.
+The dignity and impartiality of the Chancellor office put him in the position of protecting the autonomy of Universities and saving them from undue political interference.
+He/she has the power to direct inspection towards any component of the Universities and its affiliated colleges.
 As the Chancellor, he also appoints committees for the appointment of Vice Chancellor.
 Governor also appoints teachers at the University based on recommendation by respective appointed committees.

 Legislative powers related to lawmaking and state legislature i.e., State Legislative Assembly (Vidhan Sabha) and State Legislative Council (Vidhan Parishad)